MayaSaml/nlp-training-lab/03_chatbots/README.md

+# Chatbots for Structured Information Extraction

+This folder contains interactive chatbot notebooks that demonstrate how to extract structured data from natural language conversations using different approaches and frameworks.

+---

-# Health Appointment Scheduling Chatbot
+## 🤖 1.
+Health Appointment Scheduling Chatbot

-health_appointment_scheduling_chatbot.ipynb notebook demonstrates how to build a chatbot for scheduling health appointments using three different approaches:
+**Notebook:** `health_appointment_scheduling_chatbot.ipynb`
+This chatbot helps users schedule health appointments by extracting relevant information like doctor type, date, and location.

+### Key Approaches:
-1. **Rule-based Logic (Regex):**
+- **Rule-based Logic (Regex):**
-   A simple slot-filling assistant that asks the user for appointment details like doctor type, time, location, etc.
+  Slot-filling using simple logic and regex.

-2. **OpenAI Function Calling:**
+- **OpenAI Function Calling:**
-   Uses OpenAI's GPT (e.g., `gpt-4-turbo`) with structured function calling to extract information from natural language.
+  Leverages GPT with function calling to extract structured fields.
+- **LangChain + Pydantic:**
+  Uses LangChain and Pydantic for modular, dynamic slot filling and memory.

+---

+## 🏠 2.
+Real Estate Search Chatbot

+**Notebook:** `real_estate_chatbot.ipynb`
+This assistant helps users find their ideal property to **buy or rent**, capturing detailed requirements such as:

+- Budget (price range)
+- Location (city, area, country)
+- Number of bedrooms/bathrooms
+- Property type (apartment, house, villa, etc.)
+- Amenities (e.g., pool, garden, garage, elevator)
+- Preferences like size, view, style, proximity, and more

+### Features:
-3. **LangChain + Pydantic Output Parsing:**
+- Built using **LangChain + OpenAI**
-   A more modular implementation using LangChain for extraction, memory handling, structured output, and dynamic question generation.
+- Structured schema with **Pydantic models**
+- Intelligent range handling (e.g., `2-4 bedrooms`, `up to €500K`)
+- Dynamic follow-up questions to collect missing info
+- Amenity extraction with keyword and model-based logic

+---

-## Try it Out
+## Try It Out

-You can test the chatbot directly in the notebook:
+You can run and test the chatbots directly in the notebook:
 - Type `"start"` to begin the chat.
-- The bot will walk you through booking a medical appointment step-by-step.
+- The bot will guide you step-by-step.
-- Use `"exit"` to end the session.
+- Type `"exit"` to end the session.

+---

 ## Requirements

-- `openai`
-- `langchain`
-- `pydantic`
-- `python-dotenv` (optional if using `.env` for your OpenAI key)

-Install via:
+Install the required libraries:

 ```bash
 pip install openai langchain pydantic python-dotenv